-There is scientific consensus that greenhouse gas (GHG) production is increasing, which has led to climate change and several other environmental concerns.
+There is a scientific consensus that greenhouse gas (GHG) production is increasing, which has led to climate change and several other environmental concerns.
 As much as oil companies and conservative think tanks don't want this to be true, it is, and much of the severe weather that has been occurring worldwide is due to climate change issues.
-There is a significant amount of evidence to substantiate the existence of climate change and overall warming of the earth.
-The change in climate is due to the Greenhouse Effect; it is a natural effect, caused by CO2 and water vapor naturally present in atmosphere.
-The focus for debate (scientific and political) has been on whether there is also an anthropogenic greenhouse effect causing further climate change.
+There is a significant amount of evidence to substantiate the existence of climate change and the overall warming of the earth.
+The change in climate is due to the Greenhouse Effect; it is a natural effect, caused by CO2 and water vapor naturally present in the atmosphere.
+The focus of debate (scientific and political) has been on whether there is also an anthropogenic greenhouse effect, causing further climate change.
 Carbon dioxide (CO2) is not the only greenhouse gas (methane, CH4 is another potent GHG; will be discussed further in upcoming sections), but most of the debate focuses on it.
-And it is thought that the dramatic increase in CO2 in the atmosphere is due to burning fossil fuels.
+And it is thought that the dramatic increase in CO2 in the atmosphere is due to the burning of fossil fuels.

 Visit Earth Observatory to try an interactive tool that allows you to manipulate images to show dramatic changes in ice pack.

 There are several possible responses to abate CO2 and CH4: 1) do nothing; 2) reduce CO2 and CH4 prudently; 3) drastically reduce energy use; and 4) move to a carbon-free society.
-The easiest, but quite possibly the most damaging in the long run, is to do nothing - currently there are some nations that are pushing to at least increase conservation, so I think globally we have moved beyond doing nothing.
+The easiest, but quite possibly the most damaging in the long run, is to do nothing - currently, there are some nations that are pushing to at least increase conservation.
 The use of hybrids has actually decreased our use of gasoline, as the increase in Corporate Average Fuel Economy (CAFE) standards has had an impact.
 However, prudent measures to reduce GHG will most likely not be enough to make a huge impact.
 Therefore, the use of biofuels could have great potential for reducing the impact of CO2 and CH4, if done well.
 However, some actions in South America have shown that if switching to biofuel growth is not handled well, a greater problem can be created.
 Some rainforest areas were removed from South America to clear land for producing biofuels, but the rainforests that were removed were burned, putting an excessive amount of CO2 in the atmosphere.
 Rainforests have grown over long periods of time, so there was a lot of carbon stored in them - they were also places where exotic animals, plants, and insects lived, so the burning endangered the wildlife species in the rainforests.
 One thing to always keep in mind: whenever an action is taken in our atmosphere, there is the possibility of a negative consequence that one cannot foresee.